AIM-kennisplatformen/containers/typedb/README.md

 1. Have a TypeDB container with the name `knowledgeplatform-typedb` running

-	- This TypeDB container can
+	- This TypeDB container can have any number of databases inside.

 2. Run `./manage.sh`
 	- Select option 3 "Package current data"